jeceljr/SoftCoreCompare/README.md

 The Verilog files were copied to the respective projects from [the original repository](https://github.com/nand2mario/nestang.git) in the *src/* directory.

+Modules MUXCY and XORCY are names that conflict with a built-in blocks for Xilinx FPGAs, so the ones in files *compat.v* and *cpu.v" were renamed to xMUXCY and xXORCY.

 ### ZPU Avalanche